Krasivaya/Personal-Blog-Backend/README.md

 [Carine I. SEMWAGA](https://github.com/Krasivaya)

 ### Description
-This is an Python application that gives a user a chance to share one minute pitch(es) with other users and be able to get vote(s) or comment(s) on it(them).
+This is an Python application that gives a user a chance to create and share his/her idea(es) with other users and they could be able to read and comment on them.

 ### Technologies Used